hilbix/tino/rants/github-firewall.md

 ## CircleCI (not yet evaluated)

+- Pros: I do not know yet.
+- Cons: I do not know yet.

 Perhaps I will evaluate next, if I fail with Cirrus CI.

 ## Codefresh (not yet evaluated)

+- Pros: I do not know yet.
+- Cons: I do not know yet.

 Just read the very first sentence on Marketplace.

 ## Buddy (not yet evaluated)

+- Pros: I do not know yet.
+- Cons: I do not know yet.

 Is this a CI as I want?

 ## Travis CI (not yet evaluated)

+- Pros: I do not know yet.
+Probably:  Godfather of CIs for GitHub.
+- Cons: I do not know yet.

-Perhaps the godfather of CIs.
-I did not yet come around to test this.
+And really, I did not yet come around to test this.

+## Jenkins (not yet evaluated)

+- Pros: I do not know yet.
+Probably:  Godfather of CIs.
+- Cons: I do not know yet.
+Probably:  Not a hosted service, so you need to do it yourself.